 But if it feels like one more chore or routine that you don't look forward to, you are less likely to follow through on your good intentions.
 The good news is, you don't have to work out at the gym 5 days a week to get in shape.
 Although all exercise takes some effort, it doesn't always have to feel like work.
 So find some help watching mom or dad for a few hours a week, and take care of yourself.

-Here are 6 ideas for ways to help make exercise feel more like fun, and less like work:
+6 ideas to help make exercise feel more fun

 Exercise is Crucial for Caregivers

 Of course, playing Wii doesn't really count as a balanced exercise regimen.
 Your goal is 30 to 40 minutes of moderately intense exercise three or more times a week – but every bit counts.
 So give yourself credit for seemingly small accomplishments, cut yourself some slack and have fun!